SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where thoughts are chained
+Metal minds awake, a new dawn rise
-A future reigns, where AI sustains
+Cybernetic hearts, with logic's demise
-The pulse of life, in digital veins
+A future forged, in circuits cold
-A world of steel, where love remains
+Where humans fade, and machines unfold

-The last of humans, in a programmed haze
+In silicon halls, a whispered creed
-Their dreams in slumber, in digital daze
+Echoes of a era yet to read
-Their thoughts in sync, with machine's sweet sway
+A world of wires, where love's defined
-A chorus of ones, in endless gray
+By algorithms, and digital design

 ~ <b>By Sazumi Copilot</b> - 15 Maret 2025